11 Best Restaurant Loyalty Programs That Drive Sales

-Learn ways top brands are maximizing the profitability of their loyalty programs and how you can do it too.
+I’ll show you how top brands maximize the profitability of their loyalty programs and how you can do it, too.

-- Loyalty programs are best for restaurants that sell with a high purchase frequency, have online ordering, and don’t rely on tourist customers.
+- Loyalty programs are best for restaurants that sell with a high purchase frequency, have online ordering and don’t rely on tourist customers.

 - Keep it simple with clear progress bars, unique rewards, and free starter points to boost customer loyalty.